pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/40_WYSIWYG.md

 </section>
 ```

-Now the user can uses only the limited toolbar.
+Now the user can use only the limited toolbar.

 ![Wysiwyg with limited toolbar - editmode](../../img/editables_wysiwyg_toolbar_editmode.png)

-There is also additional way to specify the configuration.
-You can just add customConfig as a path in file system.
+There is also an additional way to specify the configuration by adding `customConfig`.

 ```php
 <section id="marked-content">